Kip Competitions

 (Primary & Secondary Aged Students)

-We have two tubs of chocolates to give away – both are identical.
+We have two tubs of chocolates to give away.
 One will be awarded to a Primary school student and the second to a Secondary school student who guesses the actual number of chocolates or is closest to the actual number.
 Tell your teacher the answer.

 Count the Number of